-A valid driver’s license In New York is mandatory for all resident drivers.
+A valid NYC driver’s Licence is mandatory for all resident drivers.

 New York State residents aged 16 and above can apply for a driver’s license.